CodeBreakerRU/twitterBot/README.md

 First you need to install <b> TWEEPY </b> and <b> PYTHON 2.7 </b> or higher to run this script.

-Download and install tweepy from here https://github.com/tweepy/tweepy
+Download and install tweepy from here  <a href="https://github.com/tweepy/tweepy">Tweepy</a>

 <b>#get developer keys from developer account and replace it with keys file. </b>